 Who started this?

-As known, Taxi rider Association of Nepal started all these things to shut these platforms down OR at least discourage the riders from using their platform.
-The association apparently made a complaint against these platforms for Ride-sharing service.
+As known, the Taxi Rider Association of Nepal started all these things to shut these platforms down OR at least discourage the riders from using their platform.
+The association apparently made a complaint against these platforms for Ride-sharing services.

 The way out?